verrazzano/docs/content/en/docs/setup/install/installation.md

 To use a different profile with the above example, set the `VZ_PROFILE` environment variable to the name of the profile you want to install.

-To monitor the Console log output of the installation:
+If an error occurs, check the log output of the installation:
 ```
 $ kubectl logs -n verrazzano-install \
     -f $(kubectl get pod \
     -n verrazzano-install \
-    -l job-name=verrazzano-install-my-verrazzano \
+    -l app=verrazzano-platform-operator \
-    -o jsonpath="{.items[0].metadata.name}")
+    -o jsonpath="{.items[0].metadata.name}") | grep '"operation":"install"'
 ```

+For more help troubleshooting the installation, see [Analysis Advice]({{< relref "/docs/troubleshooting/diagnostictools/analysisadvice/" >}}).

+After the installation is complete, you can use the console URLs.
+For more information on how to access the Verrazzano consoles, see [Access Verrazzano]({{< relref "/docs/operations/" >}}).
 ## Verify the install

 Verrazzano installs multiple objects in multiple namespaces.
 In the `verrazzano-system` namespaces, all the pods in the `Running` state, does not guarantee, but likely indicates that Verrazzano is up and running.